HEP-FCC/fcc-tutorials/FCCsnowmass.md

 and look at them in ```FCCee/ZH_Zmumu/plots/```.

 Please note that the event statistics is not great because we only run on 10 000 events.

+- **Exercises**

+1) Modify ```FCCeeAnalyses/ZH_Zmumu/dataframe/plots.py``` to include the muon tracks (look at the output file or to ```FCCeeAnalyses/ZH_Zmumu/dataframe/analysis.py``` to check the name.

+2) Produce plots wiht larger statistic.
 In order to produce plots with more statistics, we could use already processed large statistics samples.
-To do so we re-run the pre-selection over 1 percent of the total statistics [here](http://fcc-physics-events.web.cern.ch/fcc-physics-events/Delphesevents_fccee_v01.php):
+To do so we re-run the pre-selection over 1 percent of the total statistics [here](http://fcc-physics-events.web.cern.ch/fcc-physics-events/Delphesevents_fccee_v02.php):

 ```bash
  python FCCeeAnalyses/ZH_Zmumu/dataframe/preSel.py